robynover/zambia-app/couch_setup_notes.md

 <http://docs.couchdb.org/en/latest/install/mac.html#installation-using-the-apache-couchdb-native-application>
 Confirm that Couch is running by visiting localhost:5984/_utils in a browser.
 This is the GUI interface for CouchDB, called *Futon*.

 4. Check the CouchDB configuration settings.
-In Futon, on the right sidbar, go to Tools > Configuration.
+In Futon, on the right sidebar, go to Tools > Configuration.
 Set the option "bind_address" (under "httpd") to "0.0.0.0" if it is not already set to that.

 5. Use the IP address from step #2 in your **mobile** browser, but add the port number, eg., 192.168.1.3:5984.
 If it works, you'll see a short JSON string, like: